nayutaco/ptarmigan/docs/howtopay_starblocks.md

 ```

 When ptarmd successfully connect other node, you receive the large amount of node information from peer node.
-You should wait untill finishing log output.
+You should wait until finishing log output.

 9. Confirm connection between  `ptarmd` and peer